lufla/AMS/README.md

-To connect TIAGo to a WiFi network after installation, connect to the TIAGo via its WiFi Hotspot or an Ethernet cable The password can be found the TIAGo handbook.
+To connect TIAGo to a WiFi network after installation, connect to the TIAGo via its WiFi Hotspot or an Ethernet cable The password can be found in the TIAGo handbook.
 Then open the Web Commander, select the Networking tab and enter the configuration.
-Enter the SSID and Password of the WiFi Network you want to connect to enable DHCP or configure the address manually.
+Enter the SSID and Password of the WiFi Network you want to connect to and enable DHCP or configure the IP address manually.

 ### Development